austintwang/plasma/README.md

 **PLASMA (PopuLation Allele-Specific MApping) is a statistical fine-mapping method for functional data using QTL and allelic-imbalance signal.**

-[Preprint for the PLASMA method](https://www.biorxiv.org/content/10.1101/650242v1) Developed at the [Gusev Lab](http://gusevlab.org/) at the Dana Farber Cancer Institute / Harvard Medical School.
+[Preprint for the PLASMA method](https://www.biorxiv.org/content/10.1101/650242v1)

-## Workflow
+Developed at the [Gusev Lab](http://gusevlab.org/) at the Dana Farber Cancer Institute / Harvard Medical School.

 ## Installation and Dependencies